Vanesa100/Eoan-Group/README.md

 # Eoan-Group
-# This is my first edith from innerbiulder academy
+# This is my first edith from innerbuilder academy